tc39/proposal-weakrefs/specs/weakrefs.md

 # Open questions

-   * should get() on a collected weak ref return null or undefined?
+* Should get() on a weak ref whose target is collected return null or undefined?

+The proposal is that it returns undefined.
+Collection effectively returns a reference to the uninitialized state.

-   * should the holdings default to null or undefined?
+* Should the holdings default to null or undefined?

+This answer is user-visible to the invocation of the executor function.
+The proposed code currently defaults holdings to undefined.

-   * should a weak ref be obligated to preserve the holdings or executor until the target is collected?
+* Should a weak ref be obligated to preserve the holdings or executor until the target is collected?

+The proposal is that it is not required to retain any state it no longer needs.
 It will certainly drop them after finalization, so it doesn't have a long-term obligation.
+Following the design principle of "allow implementations to collect as much as possible", the implementation not be obligated to retain them.
+The implementation of cross-realm references was modified to reflect this.

+* Should weakRefs follow the class pattern?

+Yes, except that it must preserve the security property that construction of WeakRefs is restricted; the power to make a new weak ref must not be available from instances.

 # References